jason89521/TOP-Calculator/README.md

 - &#xB1; : If the number is positive, clicking this button will make the number negative.
 If the number is negative, clicking it will make the number positive.
 User can press `tab` to do the same thing.
 - % : **This button is not modulus!** It multiply the number by 0.01.
 User can press `%` to do the same thing.

+### Arrow Key
+User can press the arrow key of left and right to scroll the display.

 ## [Live demo](https://jason89521.github.io/TOP-Calculator/)